thejpster/launchpad-rs/README.md

 # Rust on the Stellaris Launchpad

-A bare metal example program written in Rust (https://rust-lang.org) for the Stellaris Launchpad (LM4F120 dev board).
+A [TockOS](https://tockos.org) compatible bootloader written in Rust (https://rust-lang.org) for the Stellaris Launchpad (LM4F120 dev board).
 May also work on the very closely related Tiva-C TM4C120 Launchpad.

-The idea is that useful functionality will be moved out into separate crates.
+Based on the [Stellaris Launchpad](https://github.com/thejpster/stellaris-launchpad) starter project.

 ## Requirements